thanospet/movies-app/README.md

 This is a small guide to run the project.

-1. Navigate to => movies-rent-app , and run : npm run dev
+1. Navigate to => movies-rent-app , and run : npm i
+2. Then run : npm run dev
-2. Navigate to  => movies-rent-app => backend and run : node server.js
+3. Navigate to  => movies-rent-app => backend and run : node server.js

 The backend is using express to bypass the CORS errors.